PrintsCharming/ObjectHydrator/README.md

     Install-Package objecthydrator

-This version is for Visual Studio 2010 .Net 4.
-I'll switch to a newer version and use 2013 if there is interest.
+This version is for Visual Studio 2022 .Net 10.

 ## Summary